-From the first day of October, there are very few things that young children are focused on other than Halloween.
+From the first day of October, there are very few things that young children are focused on other than Halloween in Denver Colorado.
 With costumes, jack-o-lanterns, and, of course, candy — this night is often a crowd favorite.
 However, Halloween carries many potential dangers for pedestrians accidents in Denver.
 This why you might need a Denver personal injury lawyer for your case.

 Fortunately, both drivers and pedestrians can do their part and make a commitment to improving Halloween roadway safety.
 Here’s what you should know: